 - Top-loaded bobbins.
 This is another feature common to modern machines.
 With top-loaded drop-in bobbins, installing the bobbin with the thread is extremely easy.
 Instead of having drop-in bobbins, some older machines required their front to be disassembled in order to load the bobbin.
 That’s why you should look for a model with easy to install bobbins.

 - Built-in stitches and buttonholes.
 As you could have seen from the review, some sewing machines come with several hundreds of stitches and dozens of buttonholes.
 That doesn’t mean that you will need to get such a machine, but having a wide set of stitches is better in the long run.
 But you shouldn’t go for a 600-stitch machine if you will need no more than 20.
-Some machines even allow you to create your own designs!
+Some machines even allow you to create your own designs.

 - Free arm design.
 This is, simply put, more narrow work surface.
-That isn’t a bad thing as the free arm allows the users to work on smaller pieces of fabric much easier.
+That isn’t a bad thing as the arm allows the users to work on smaller pieces of fabric much easier.
 Free arm machines are almost always more compact compared to sewing machines with no free arm design and larger tables.
 If you will be sewing small items quite a lot, you should consider getting a machine with a free arm.

 - Start/stop feature.
 This function allows you to unplug the foot console and regulate the speed with adjustment controls.
 This may be more convenient for some people, but it doesn’t necessarily have to be so for you.
 Using or not using the foot controls is more like a personal preference.
 If you don’t like controlling the speed of the machine with foot controls, buy a model with this feature.

 - Auto threading, needle trimmers, and other automatic features.
 These are yet other functions which will make your work a little bit easier.
 With auto threading, you won’t have to spend as much time on preparation as with manual threading.
 Some models come with needle trimmers, which cut the thread at the end of your works.
 Such features are not that necessary but may be quite useful if you sew quite often.
-They can greatly save your time!
+They can greatly save your time.

 - Built-in displays.
-While on models with not as rich functionality a couple of buttons will do their job perfectly, more advanced sewing machines are actually much more easy to use with displays.
+While on models with not as rich functionality a couple of buttons will do their job perfectly, more advanced sewing machines are actually much easier to use with displays.
 For example, they show the currently selected stitch, which is extremely useful if the model has dozens or hundreds of them.
 Besides, some models will allow you to create custom designs without computers or mobile devices, which would be impossible with no display.
 So they are a must-have if you are going for more complex and multifunctional models.

 - Extension tables.
 Larger tables will provide you with more support during sewing.
 Some machines come with removable tables while others feature built-in big work surfaces.
 A drawback of an extension table is that they are not appropriate for working with small items.
 That’s not a too big issue with detachable tables (you can just remove them), but you certainly won’t have a free arm with built-in extended tables.